node-m2m/m2m-quicktour/README.md

 ## Using A Browser Client
 <br>

-Using the same device setup from the client-server quicktour, we will access the channel resources using a client from the browser.
+Using the same remote device from the client-server quicktour, we will use a browser client to access its available resources.
 ## Browser Client Setup

 #### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login) to create an access token.

 From the *manage security* section in the main menu under the *user account* tab, generate a web access token.

-#### 2. Install *m2m* in your server.
+#### 2. Install *m2m* in your http server.

 Copy the minimized file `node-m2m.min.js` from `node_modules/m2m/dist` directory into your server's public javascript directory.